hyper-expanse/semantic-delivery-gitlab/README.md

 If a release is recommended, and no previous version exists, we will always set the first version to `1.0.0`.

 If a previous version exists, we take that version and increment it according to the recommendation using the default behavior of the [`inc`](https://www.npmjs.com/package/semver#functions) function provided by the [`semver`](https://www.npmjs.com/package/semver) package.

-If the project's existing major version is zero, we follow the version incrementing behavior outlined in the [_Major Version Zero_](#major-version-zero) section below.

-### Major Version Zero

-When the `major` version, the first number in `major.minor.patch`, of a [semantic version](http://semver.org/) string, is zero, `semantic-release-gitlab` will increment the version number following a different set of rules.

-In this scenario, incrementing the `major` version will increment what is traditionally the `minor` number in the semantic version string, while incrementing the `minor` or `patch` version will increment the `patch` number in the semantic version string.

-**Note:** To release a version `1.0.0` of your library you must create a `1.0.0` tag manually on your [GitLab project](https://docs.gitlab.com/ee/workflow/releases.html).

-When the major version is greater than zero, `semantic-release-gitlab` will switch back to it's default behavior of following [semantic versioning](http://semver.org/).
-(Which uses the [inc](https://www.npmjs.com/package/semver#functions) function provided by the [semver](https://www.npmjs.com/package/semver) package.)

 ## Release Strategies